 - At the Guest Processing step of the wizard, select the Enable application-aware processing check box.

-- When configuring advanced option for individual VMs, select Try application processing, but ignore failures.
+- When you configure advanced option for individual VMs, select Try application processing, but ignore failures.
 You can also select the Disable application processing option for VMs that you want to process with Microsoft Hyper-V guest quiescence.

-If you enable application-aware processing and Microsoft Hyper-V guest quiescence but do not select the Ignore application processing failures option, Veeam Backup & Replication only use only application-aware processing for the job.
+If you enable application-aware processing and Microsoft Hyper-V guest quiescence but do not select the Ignore application processing failures option, Veeam Backup & Replication will use only application-aware processing for the job.